stevealbanese/Microsoft-Activation-Script/README.md

 That's all

-ALl credits belongs to https://massgrave.dev
+All credits belongs to https://massgrave.dev